The HobbitHouse Ilustrated Glossary of Woodworking terms

 half lap joint --- A joint style in which two planks of equal thickness cross each other, fully or partially, and grooves are cut in both so that their face surfaces are flush when they mate.
 There are numerous types of half lap joints, depending on whether the planks cross totally or partially, whether they cross at right angles or some other angle, whether they cross in the middle or at the corners, and so forth.
 Many types of half lap joints are discussed and illustrated in this glossary under the terms listed below.
 The basic forms are illustrated directly below the list.
 Compare/contrast to full lap joint.

 halved joint --- A joint that is basically a box joint but with one huge finger and one huge open space on the end of each plank.
-This technique is used to make boxes, because it is visually striking.
+Because it is visually striking, this technique is sometimes used to make boxes.
 As shown in the examples below, the box can be just rectangular but more often the sides are shaped into a gentle curve.
-Because almost all of the glue surface in this joint is end grain to face grain, it is fairly weak and so, although I don't show it in the examples below, it is most common for there to be decorative (but also functional of course) pins inserted into each of the fingers.
+Because almost all of the glue surface in this joint is end grain to face grain, it is fairly weak and so, although I don't show it in the examples below, it is very common for there to be decorative (but also functional of course) pins inserted into each of the fingers.
 Examples:

 haunch --- An extra piece added to a tenon to give additional support against twisting forces.
 The haunch is normally added above the tenon but there's no rule saying it can't be added below the tenon if that's what makes sense structurally.
 See haunched mortise and tenon for an illustration.